MrOrnithorynque/CYBER-RUNNER-GAME-Epitech-project-my_runner-/readme.md

 # GAMEPLAY
 https://user-images.githubusercontent.com/72021573/121014615-75ca1100-c79a-11eb-98a9-9fd94b771945.mp4

-The frame rate of this video does not reflect the reel framerate of the game, it is impacted by the recording.
+The frame rate of this video does not reflect the real framerate of the game, it is impacted by the recording.